brightsparklabs/appcli/README.md

 ## Overview

-This library can be leveraged to add a standardised CLI capability to applications to handle system lifecycle events (start, shutdown, configure, migrate, etc), and to run one-off commands within the appcli ecosystem (task).
+This library can be leveraged to add a standardised CLI capability to applications to:

+- handle system lifecycle events for services (`service [start|shutdown]`),
+- allow running arbitrary short-lived tasks (`task run`),
+- manage configuration (`configure`),
+- upgrade to a newer version of the application (`upgrade|migrate`),
+- and more...

 The CLI is designed to run within a Docker container and launch other Docker containers (i.e.
 Docker-in-Docker).
 This is generally managed via a `docker-compose.yml` file.